npavezibarra/politeia-bookshelf/modules/reading/docs/activation-and-schema.md

 ### Data normalization and constraint enforcement

-Specialized migrations compute deterministic `title_author_hash` values (LEGACY SAFETY NET -- do not depend on this long-term), deduplicate canonical book records, and realign user-book relations with the canonical catalog.
+Specialized migrations normalize canonical book records and realign user-book relations with the canonical catalog.
 They also enforce unique keys to prevent duplicate relationships while retaining existing user data.

 ## Guidance for Future Schema Changes